gdtu-0/brm-test/README.md

 ### Transformation rules

 User-defined transformation rules are defined in table format.
 The strucutre containes several src* fields for data selection and trg* fields for mapping selected data to target analytics.
 Enumerations, masks and exceptions are supported.
+Transformation rules table contains around 31 000 records (11 Mb).
 For security reasons transformation rules are not included in repo files.

 ![Image](/.images/src_mapping_rules.png)

-## Parsing user-defined rules
+### Parsing user-defined rules

 Workflow includes parsing user-defined transformation rules to SQL WHERE conditions.
 This is an exaple of generated WHERE condition: